KrumBoychev/gcmon/README.md

 <img src="https://github.com/KrumBoychev/gcmon/raw/master/assets/gcmon02.png"/>

-Run the tool in debug mode to check if the communication with the nodes is OK:
+2.Run the tool in debug mode to check if the communication with the nodes is OK:

 ```
 $ ./gcmon -d